1995parham/elievim/README.md

 {"<C-h>",'<C-w>h',opts(noremap)}
 ```

-also you can pass a table not include sub table to `map` like
+Also, you can pass a table not include sub table to `map` like

 ```lua
 nmap {'key','rhs',opts(noremap,silent)}
 ```

-use `:h vim.keymap.set` to know more about.
+Use `:h vim.keymap.set` to know more about.

 ## LSP Tools Requirements